-- 2. Within 30 days of initial receipt of the proposal, the academic council(s) will take action on the proposal or notify the college as to the status and reason for delay.
+Within 30 days of initial receipt of the proposal, the academic council(s) will take action on the proposal or notify the college as to the status and reason for delay.
 The academic council will evaluate the proposal for compliance with rules and regulations, and for its academic merit.
-When the academic council approves a proposal, the Chair of the academic council shall forward its evaluation and recommendation to the Senate Council.
+When the academic council approves a proposal, the Chair of the academic council, or their designee, shall forward its evaluation and recommendation to the Senate Council.
 If the academic council disapproves the proposal, the chair of the academic council shall notify the college.
-[US: 5/7/2012] - 3.
+[US: 5/7/2012]

+3.2.3.2.3 Review by Senate Council Office

 The Senate Council Office shall review proposals for new certificates or degrees for compliance with current rules and regulations.
 In the case of final approvals of proposals by the HCCC, the Senate Council Office shall notify the Registrar and Provost.
 In the cases of all other proposals, the Senate Council Office shall forward the proposals to the Senate's Academic Programs Committee (SAPC) for review.
-The SAPC shall submit its evaluation and recommendation to the Senate Council. - C. Final University Approval [US: 10/11/99; US: 2/10/03; US: 5/7/2012] - New Certificates and Degrees. - (a) The Senate Council shall review the proposal and take appropriate action.
-If the Senate Council approves the proposal for consideration by the Senate, the Senate Council shall place the proposal on the University Senate agenda for its action.
+The SAPC shall submit its evaluation and recommendation to the Senate Council.